tes/cms-builder/readme.md

 ```

 ## Troubleshooting
+### Permission denied when connecting to socket?
+sudo usermod -a -G docker $USER
 ### Files keep reappearing even though you've deleted them?
 The cms-builder uses unison to sync files to the container.
 This is a performance tweak for OSX.
 Sometimes the volume
 can get out-of-sync and contain files you don't want anymore.
 Running the following command with cause the volume to be